 Can’t spread the infection to others

-May need medication to keep the infection from becoming active
+May need medicine to keep the infection from becoming active at some future time

 If you have been diagnosed with active TB, it means you:

-Have symptoms of TB such as a lasting cough, fatigue, fever, night sweats, and weight loss.
+Have symptoms of TB such as a lasting cough, tiredness (fatigue), fever, night sweats, and weight loss.
 You are likely to feel very sick.

 Can spread the infection to others.

-Must take medication to help cure the disease.
+Must take medicine to help cure the disease.
 Treatment often takes months.
 TB can be hard to cure.

 Two tests can help detect TB infection: